EthanSterling04/EthanSterling04/README.md

 Dean's List | Honors Math Program | Summer Internship Grant Recipient

-- Bachelor of Arts in Computer Science
+- Combined Bachelor of Arts and Master of Science in Computer Science
 - Bachelor of Arts in Economics
 - Minor in Data Science